jhacksman/MiniPID-Java/README.md

 - Provide all expected features of a quality PID loop.
 - Allow for stability without extensive tuning.
 - Be simple to integrate into projects without code restructuring
-- Be easy to "chain", sending the output of one PID to the input of another.
+- Be easy to "cascade", sending the output of one PID to the input of another.
 - Be flexible enough that any provided functions can be used in isolation.
 - Be simple enough to be used in "transient" or one-off control sequences